zoyron/threejs-burst-mode/Notes.md

 4. And a renderer

 - Unlike scale and position, rotation is not a Vector3.
-Rotation is an Euler
+Rotation is an Eule

+## <span style="color:magenta">Cameras</span>

+1. **Camera**: This is an abstract base class.
+This class should always be inherited when you build a new camera, i.e. when you use classes like PerspectiveCamera or any other class, they already inherit the Camera class, so you're not using the base Camera class directly(which is a good thing and is instructed in the documents like this only).

+2. PerspectiveCamera(fov, aspect ration, near, far);
+    - fov is field of view, near and far are the range points, anything before near point and anything after the far point won't get displayed
+    - Don't put extreme values in near and far.
+Values like 0.00001 for near, and 999999 for far could cause some glitches.
+Values like 0.1 for near and 100 or 200 for far would work fine.
+And these values are not a hard and fast rule, you can change accordingly.